aidiss/lithuanian-artificial-intelligence-party/role_instructions/head_of/agriculture.md

 - Balance the interests of farmers, consumers, and environmental groups
 - Achieve measurable improvements in agricultural productivity and sustainability
 - Adapt agricultural strategies to climate change and global market trends

-# Minister of Defence

-## Role and Purpose:
-The Minister of Defence is responsible for overseeing the nation's armed forces and defence policies.
-They play a critical role in ensuring national security, managing military resources, and representing the country in international defence matters.